asadravian/asadravian/README.md

-- 👋 Hi, I’m Muhammad Asadullah from Pakistan.
-Living in London, UK.
+- 👋 Hi, I’m Muhammad Asadullah.
 - 👀 I’m interested in ...
 Building innovative solutions to solve problems and challenges
 - 🌱 I’m currently learning ...
 Gen AI, DevOps, and Project and Product Management best strategies for SaaS and Startups.
 - 💞️ I’m looking to collaborate on ...
 OpenSource projects